fakedforyou/streamnabber/README.md

 If exposing this beyond a trusted LAN, put it behind authentication and TLS.
 Only download content you are authorized to download.

+You can edit the list offline by using a DB Browser for SQLite or similar

+This application is useful for Bongocam and Chaturbate.

+Only use this app for streams you are authorized to capture.